campusarena/campusarena.github.io/index.md

 <img src="img/FEATURES_PAGE.jpeg" width="450" alt="Dashboard">

-### Create Event Page
+## Create and Browse Events

+Users can browse public tournaments and leagues through the Browse Events page **Browse Events allows users to:**
+    *  View available sports and esports competitions
+    *  See event details such as format, date, and participant count
+    *  Join public events directly
-Users can create new **tournament** or **seasonal league** groups by specifying:
+**Users can also create new tournaments or seasonal leagues by specifying:**
     * Event name and description
     * Format (round robin, double elimination, Swiss, ranked ladder, etc.)
     * Start and end dates
     * Number of players or teams

-Once created, others can join the event through a simple join code.
+**Once created, others can join the event through a simple join code or link**

 <div style="display: flex; gap: 10px;">
   <img src="img/CREATE_EVENT.jpeg" width="350" />